Travel Tips

 National Parks: The Truth

-Thereās no doubt, national parks are theĀ creme de la creme when it comes to the U.S. landscapes.
-But theyāre not the be-all-end-all of beauty.
-In fact, a colossal number of state parks, national forest areas, and BLM areas are equally as impressive as their older superiors (thinkĀ Dead Horse Point State Park).
-You might even argue that much of the worldās natural beauty lies outside national or state park boundariesābut thatās a whole separate debate.Ā Ā Ā
+There’s no doubt, national parks are the creme de la creme when it comes to U.S. landscapes.
+But they’re not the be-all-end-all of beauty.
+In fact, a colossal number of state parks, national forest areas, and Bureau of Land Management (BLM) areas are equally as impressive as their older superiors (think Dead Horse Point State Park).
+You might even argue that much of the world’s natural beauty lies outside national or state park boundaries—but that’s a whole separate debate.

 State Parks, National Forests, and BLM Areas

-I frequently stay inĀ national forest areas,Ā state parks, andĀ BLM areas.
-The cost?
-Financially speaking, I save money.
+Financially speaking, you’ll save money staying in national forest areas, state parks, and BLM areas.
 Camping in these areas generally costs less than $20/night.
-Quality-wise, nothing usually changes.
-I still wake up to lakes, streams, forest enclaves, plainsāyou name it.
-And these places are often quieter, even in the summer.Ā Sure, national parks do have better facilities and yes, the landscape features are typically more impressive.
-Thereās no alternative truth there.
+Wake up to lakes, streams, forest enclaves, plains—you name it.
+Plus, these places are often quieter, even in the summer.
+National parks sometimes have better facilities and, yes, the landscape features are typically more impressive.
+There’s no sugar-coating those facts.
 But state parks are still a great experience.
-In fact, you often get what national parks canāt offer: seclusion and the freedom to disconnect.
+In fact, you often get what national parks can’t offer: seclusion and the freedom to disconnect.
 At Zion National Park or Arches National Park, how often do you get a viewpoint to yourself?
-The short answer: never.
-But with state parks, itās commonplace to have alpine woods, a crystalline lake, or an idyllic river to yourself.
-This is one of the top USA travel tips: get off the beaten track.
+The short answer: almost never.
+But with state parks, it’s commonplace to have alpine woods, a crystalline lake, or an idyllic river to yourself.

 National and State Parks: Bundled Itinerary Planning

 For me, an ideal destination has at least one national park.
 One park should have plenty of hikes and things to explore and photograph.
-After that, I look for state parks, lakes, national forest and BLM areas.
-These places are great for camping and are usually sizable.
-Once I have a bit of the above, I feel confident Iāll have enough to do, and not at the cost of hours (or days) of driving.
-If you focus on covering less distance, youāll get more for your buck.
-Destinations with shorter travel time between attractions are ideal (like Kanab, Utah, or Livingston, Montana).
-Itās not always easy to find places like this but they do exist, and here are a couple:
+After that, I look for state parks, lakes, national forests, and BLM areas.
+These places are great for camping and are usually still large in size.
+Once I have a bit of the above, I feel confident I’ll have enough to do, and not at the cost of hours (or days) of driving.
+If you focus on covering less distance, you’ll get more for your buck and maximize your time exploring outdoors.
+Destinations with shorter travel time between attractions are ideal, like Kanab, Utah, or Livingston, Montana.

 Cortez